barelyhuman/kbar/README.md

 ## kbar

+# THIS IS A FORK OF THE ORIGINAL WORK FROM [https://github.com/timc1/kbar](https://github.com/timc1/kbar) AND CONTAINS OPINIONATED CHANGES FOR ME, CREDITS TO THE ORIGINAL AUTHOR FOR EVERYTHING

 kbar is a simple plug-n-play component to add a fast, portable, and extensible command+k interface to your site.